 Reduced body fat - a 2017 study published in the Journal of Sports Medicine and Physical Fitness found that functional training significantly improved the body composition and lipid profiles in postmenopausal women by reducing their body fat and cholesterol levels.
-By triggering the use of more muscles during functional fitness exercises, you naturally use up more energy (calories) which can contribute to healthy weight loss.
+By triggering the use of more muscles during functional fitness exercises, you naturally use up more energy (calories), contributing to healthy weight loss.

 Reduced risk of injury - by supercharging how you can complete basic activities of daily living, functional fitness naturally reduces your risk of incurring an injury from them.
-For example, strengthening the movements you make to carry groceries or do yard work can safeguard you against muscle strains you might otherwise experience doing those things.
+For example, strengthening your movements to carry groceries or do yard work can safeguard you against muscle strains you might otherwise experience.

-Protects against falls - functional fitness that specifically addresses come risk factors for falling is critical towards the health and longevity of older adults.
+Protects against falls - functional fitness that addresses risk factors for falling is critical towards the health and longevity of older adults.
 An estimated one in four adults over 65 experience a fall every year.
-This is often due to difficulties like traversing stairs or getting in and out of the shower.
+It is often due to difficulties like traversing stairs or getting in and out of the shower.
 Functional fitness strengthens a senior's strength, balance, and ability to correct their body in the event of a slip or stumble to prevent a fall.

 Enhanced mobility - by improving your natural movement skills, functional fitness can improve your overall mobility.
-Functional fitness is multidimensional and reinforces the body mechanics that help keep you mobile like your ability to sit down, stand up, climb stairs, and walk or stand for extended periods.
+Functional fitness is multidimensional and reinforces the body mechanics that help keep you mobile, like sitting down, standing up, climbing stairs, and walking or standing for extended periods.

 Common Functional Fitness Exercises

-Ultimately, you want to master five-movement patterns including pushing, pulling, squatting, the deadlift, and the lunge.
+Ultimately, you want to master five movement patterns: pushing, pulling, squatting, deadlift and the lunge.
 Your exercises will occur across three movement planes too - side to side (frontal), forward and backward (sagittal), and twisting/rotating around the centre line (rotational).